 Get creative this February Half Term!
-We have some fantastic drop-in and ticketed events happening from 16th-25th February.
+We have some fantastic drop-in, pop-up, workshops and events happening from 15th-23rd February.
 Have a look at the various activities you and your kids could do, there's something for everyone.

 Tim Peake is your guide for an out-of-this-world virtual reality mission that puts you in the pilot’s seat of a Soyuz capsule.
 As the European Space Agency’s first British astronaut, Tim Peake spent six incredible months aboard the International Space Station.